 Here are a few simple ways to take back your happiness, explore your surroundings, and get the most out of your journey.

-1. Make New Friends
+1. Find New Friends Online and In-Person

-2. Live the Culture
+2. Immerse Yourself in the Culture

 You’re traveling alone in an amazing new place; you get to decide exactly what to do, where to go, and what to eat.
 You don’t have to do something totally different and new every day, but traveling solo gives you the chance to choose your own adventure quickly and without compromise.
 Try a day of mask-making tours if you’re in Italy, or take a tango classes while traveling in Argentina, or go on a bike tour while in Colombia!
 If you’re a foodie, see if there are cooking classes or wine tastings close by.
 And immerse yourself in the language if you’re in a destination where your spoken language isn’t the primary one—a combination of Duolingo, watching local TV, and taking long walks and going about day-to-day shopping and errands can make you feel more comfortable and a little less like an outsider.

 3. Take Some Time With Things That Comfort You